 Bonnie began summering in New Hampshire when she was ten years old.
-She has lived in northern New England since she was 18, and has spent the last 3.5 decades in New Hamphire.
+She has lived in northern New England since she was 18, and has spent the last 3.5 decades in New Hampshire.
 She moved from the Lakes Region to southern New Hampshire after her marriage in 2007.
-She and her husband, Wayne, a Vietnam Veteran, purchased their home in Salem in 2008.
+She and her husband, Wayne, purchased their home in Salem in 2008.

 Between them, they have raised three children and are proud grandparents of four.
 Bonnie is committed to leaving the planet a better place for her children and grandchildren, starting with making Salem a healthier, more prosperous community.

 Husband, Wayne, is a Vietnam Vet and a life-long union member

 Vermont College/Norwich University, Lyndon State College, and Lakes Region Community College

 • Fine & performing arts, education and business courses

 Teacher, legal secretary, small business owner and manager.

 President, Salem NH Farmers Market